Tribes, Native American rights groups hail Supreme Court's rejection of ICWA challenges

 "For centuries tribal nations have been fighting to govern as sovereigns to protect our own, and the very core of that is being upheld by this decision," Hill said in a written statement.
 "Today's decision strengthens our ability to protect the most vulnerable among us."

-Secretary of the Interior Deb Haaland, a defendant in the case, issued a written statement following the ruling:
+Secretary of the Interior Deb Haaland, a petitioner in the case, issued a written statement following the ruling:

 "Today’s decision is a welcome affirmation across Indian Country of what presidents and congressional majorities on both sides of the aisle have recognized for the past four decades,” Haaland said.
 “For nearly two centuries, federal policies promoted the forced removal of Indian children from their families and communities through boarding schools, foster care, and adoption.